DoS and DDoS Attack - The Key Differences Explained

 Check out our YouTube video Introduction To Cybercrime

-The first step to understand the difference between DoS vs DDoS attacks is to understand what is a DoS attack (Denial of Service attack).
+The first step to understanding the difference between DoS and DDoS attacks is to understand what a DoS attack is (Denial of Service attack).
 The following section will elucidate the same.

 In a Denial of Service attack, a site or server is filled with overwhelming or inorganic bot traffic by a third party.
 The third party is usually an attacker with malicious intentions.